Space, Geography, Interior Design – and everything in between

 “When you leave you are not part of it.
 I want to be part of it, if I can.
 But I can’t because I am here now“.“

-Through technology people can still be ‘present’ in one country, while living somewhere else.
+People can still be ‘present’ in one country, while living somewhere else.

 Hong Kong families living in UK are able maintain a close connection to Hong Kong (life, work, news, people, business).
 Getting up at 4am and working until 1 or 2pm they can continue to ‘work’ in Hong Kong-time, while their families live in local time.